gooddata/GoodData-CL/cli-distro/examples/hr/README.md

         $ ./bin/gdi.sh -u <username> -p <password> examples/hr/3-salary.txt
         Data successfully loaded.

-Now you can log into the [GoodData user interface](https://secure.gooddata.com/) and select the _Quotes_ project.
+Now you can log into the [GoodData user interface](https://secure.gooddata.com/) and select the _HR_ project.
 When you switch to the _Data_ section and click _Model_ in the left menu bar you can see a data model visualization similar to what's outlined above.

 Then you can switch to the _Reports_ section and start building your first reports - how about showing cross-department salary trend as a stacked bar chart?